Multi-Dimensional Event Data in Graph Databases: Background

-The following process-specific concepts are part of every event log~\cite{van2016process}. \textbf{(E1)} Each event $e \in E$ in an event log records an \emph{atomic} observation using 3 attributes: an entity identifier $e.\mathit{entityid}$ to which the event is related, an {event class} $e.\mathit{class}$ (usually the activity name $e.\mathit{activity}$), and an \emph{ordering attribute} (usually the event's timestamp $e.time$). \textbf{(E2)} Optional attribute $e.\mathit{lifecycle}$ records states of long-running behavior, e.g. an activity \emph{started} or \emph{completed}. \textbf{(E3)} Optional attribute $e.\mathit{resource}$ records whether an actor or resource was involved in the event. \textbf{(E4)} Each entity identifier $id = e.\mathit{entityid}$, e.g. a specific application, defines a \emph{case} (or execution) of the process; the set of events \emph{correlated} to this entity is $\{e_1,\ldots,e_n\} = \{ e \in E \mid e.\mathit{entityid} \}$. \textbf{(E5)} The sequence $\langle e_1,\ldots,e_n\rangle$ of all events correlated to an entity ordered by the ordering attribute is called a \emph{trace} (of this entity).
-The IEEE XES-Standard~\cite{ieee_xes_standard} materializes these concepts in a tree-structure that specifically pre-determines a unique case identifier.
+The following process-specific concepts are part of process event logs~\cite{van2016process}.{ \begin{itemize} \item[E1] \textbf{Event, activity, and timestamp.} Each event $e \in E$ in an event log records an \emph{atomic} observation of an activity name $e.\mathit{activity}$ that has been observed at a particular point in time $e.time$ (or an \emph{ordering attribute that orders the events in the log}), e.g., \emph{Activity} and \emph{Timestamp} in Tab.~\ref{tab:2_BPIC17ExampleCaseTable}. \item[E2] \textbf{Entity identifier, correlation, case.} Each event records at least one identifier $e.\mathit{entityid}$ of some entity, e.g. a specific credit application (\emph{Appl.}) or credit offer (\emph{oID}) in Tab.~\ref{tab:2_BPIC17ExampleCaseTable}.
+The set of events \emph{correlated} to the same entity identified by $id$ is $\{e_1,\ldots,e_n\} = \{ e \in E \mid e.\mathit{entityid} = id \}$.
+All events correlated to the same entity belong to the same \emph{case} (or execution) of the process. \item[E3] \textbf{Life-cycle information.} An optional attribute $e.\mathit{lifecycle}$ records states of long-running behavior, e.g. an activity \emph{started} or \emph{completed}. \item[E4] \textbf{Resource.} An optional attribute $e.\mathit{resource}$ records whether an actor or resource was involved in the event, e.g., \emph{Res.} in Tab.~\ref{tab:2_BPIC17ExampleCaseTable}. \item[E5] \textbf{Trace.} The sequence $\langle e_1,\ldots,e_n\rangle$ of all events correlated to an entity ordered by time (or the ordering attribute) is called a \emph{trace} (of this entity), e.g., $\langle e_1,\ldots,e_{10} \rangle$ is the trace of ``Application 1'' in Tab.~\ref{tab:2_BPIC17ExampleCaseTable}. \item[E6] \textbf{Event class.} Besides the activity also other attributes or combinations of attributes can be designated as ``representative'' for an event.
+The notion of \emph{event class} generalizes the notion of the activity attribute (E1); the analyst can designated one (or more) event attributes as event class $e.\mathit{class}$ depending on the analysis, e.g., we can set $e.\mathit{class} \mathrel{:=} e.\mathit{Res}$ in Tab.~\ref{tab:2_BPIC17ExampleCaseTable} as event class when analyzing handover-of-work behavior between users. \end{itemize}} The IEEE XES-Standard~\cite{ieee_xes_standard} materializes these concepts in a tree-structure that specifically pre-determines a unique case identifier and available event classes.